swabianinstruments/TimeTagger-FPGALink-Reference/histogram.md

 Please note that the FPGA histogram has a size of 4096 with a bin resolution of 1/3 ps.
 The `shift` parameter is employed to scale the bin resolution by a factor of $2^{shift}$.
 For example, setting the shift parameter to 5 would result in a resolution of each bin being $\frac{32}{3}$ ps.

+NOTE:

+- The last bin count contains all events otherwise exceeding the FPGA histogram size.

 ## Reading Data